Nigerian Tax System 2026

 ₦

-Total value of taxable goods and services you bought for your business.
-The 7.5% VAT on these can be reclaimed from NRS.
+Total taxable goods/services you bought for your business.
+The 7.5% VAT on these is reclaimable.

 ₦